Written by Troy Marsh |

 This is a common scenario that plays out over and over and over again, not just in Georgia but across the country.
 Lawyers spend tons of money for flashy TV commercials that essentially guarantee that if you call them, you will get a check.
 Of course, no one can guarantee the outcome of any case.
 There are too many factors and variables involved.
 Nevertheless, these hucksters prey on the most vulnerable demographic, those without much formal education, out of work, confined to their home or hospital watching TV.

 If you are in this situation, you are justified in seeking a second opinion about your case.
 You are justified in seeking and receiving satisfactory answers to your questions about your case.
 After all, IT IS YOUR CASE.
 It is not a lawyer’s case.
 All the lawyer can do is give you advice.
-Your lawyer cannot make decisions for you.
+Your personal injury lawyer cannot make decisions for you.